2017 - 2019

 This body of work, addressing themes of patriarchy, power, identity, race, sexuality, the unequal power relations between genders, and the female perception of men, considers the necessity of alternative viewpoints with the aim to reimagining gendered identity for today’s world, accompanied by a desire to subvert a desperately masculinised art history.

 About the title:

 The "Plan Américain", as French directors call it, refers to a specific way of framing movies, developed for westerns.
 It allows viewers to see a character from head to mid-thighs and comes from the necessity to include the character’s gun usually located below the belt, in the shot.
-Particularly praised by French directors, it brings us closer to the subject, whilst showing his or her background.
-A confrontational perspective, it allows for greater proximity between the viewer and the character.
-The word "plan," included in the French title, also translates into rendez-vous – the ones I have with the men I choose to photograph.
+Particularly praised by French movie makers, it brings us closer to the subject, whilst showing his or her background.
+A confrontational perspective, it allows for a greater proximity between the viewer and the character.

 The word "plan", included in the title, also translates into "Rendez-Vous" – the ones I take with the men I choose to portray.